 PETS

 Plan a safe place to take your pets before a disaster strikes.
 Personal pets can be sheltered at alternate refuge sites such as community animal shelters or alternate pet-friendly homes.
-People admitted to the Special Needs Shelter can drop off their pets at the facility, but they will be transported to a pet-friendly shelter and will remain there until it’s safe to reunite them with their owners.
+People admitted to the special needs shelter can drop off their pets at the facility, but they will be transported to a pet-friendly shelter and will remain there until it’s safe to reunite them with their owners.